rgargente/XPlane_StarPracticeTool/README.md

 - Smooth transition between different states.
 Practice flights start with a reasonable stable aircraft.
 - Builtin notification when a new version is released.

+## Installation

 This plugin is implemented with Python and therefore requires the PythonInterface plugin for X Plane.
 You can get from here: http://www.xpluginsdk.org/python_interface.htm

+Copy the contents of the zip package inside XPlane/Resources/plugins/PythonScripts

+After that you will find a new menu option inside X Plane, in the plugins menu.

+## The other stuff

 Suggestions, constructive criticism and feature requests are always welcome.
 Don't hesitate to ask for help if it's not working as intended.